 D) When bindings break during a day's operation, the cord shall be withdrawn from use until the bindings are replaced.

-5) Shock load on the jumper.
+5) Shock Load on the Jumper.
 The following requirements apply:

 A) The cord shall stretch in the jump to at least 2.5 times its unloaded length in its designed jumper weight range;